Keibert Ruiz Player Props: Nationals vs. Padres

-Keibert Ruiz -- .176 average over his past 10 games -- will be in action for the Washington Nationals against the San Diego Padres, with Ryan Weathers on the hill, on May 24 at 7:05 PM ET.
+Keibert Ruiz -- with an on-base percentage of .250 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Washington Nationals versus the San Diego Padres, with Blake Snell on the hill, on May 25 at 4:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Padres.
+In his most recent game he had a one-hit performance (1-for-4) against the Padres.

 Keibert Ruiz Game Info & Props vs. the Padres